Diátaxis and LLM-assisted documentation

 The gist: if you already know what you want the program to do, ACG can often write it for you, or at least do a very creditable and time-saving first draft.
 This is very significant: while it doesn’t eliminate software development as a role, ACG can shift where output is constrained: the constaints move from code generation to other parts of the process; idea generation, code review.
 Where ACG can have this effect, then developers who can enage effectively with this fundamentally different structure of constraints will become more economically valuable than ever, since their overall output will be a multiple of what it was before (2x?
 3x?
 10x? depends on the field) – and developers who can’t so engage will have an increasingly difficult time of it.

-As a guide to what work will get swallowed up: if it could be done by a smart intern with access to Google/ StackOverflow/ etc, it’s a good potential fit for ACG.
-In the future this heuristic will scale upwards to newbie programmers: the sea is rising.
+As a guide to what work will get swallowed up: as of today, if it can be done by a smart intern with access to Google/ StackOverflow/ etc, it’s a good potential fit for ACG.
+But the sea is rising: in the future this will extend to beginner professional programmers and beyond.

 What will ACG-enhanced software development look like?